square/quotaservice/README.md

 ### Hierarchies and bucket search order

 The preference is to use a named bucket as possible.
-For example, given an AllowRequest for  spot_esperanto:PaymentService_lookupPayment,  the quota service would look for token buckets in the following order:
+For example, given an `AllowRequest` for `service_a_service_b:UserService_getUser`,  the quota service would look for token buckets in the following order:

-1. spot_esperanto:PaymentService_lookupPayment
+1. `service_a_service_b:UserService_getUser`

-2. Create a dynamic bucket in the spot_esperanto namespace, if allowed.
+2. Create a dynamic bucket in the `service_a_service_b` namespace, if allowed.

-3. Use a default bucket in the spot_esperanto namespace, if allowed.
+3. Use a default bucket in the `service_a_service_b` namespace, if allowed.

 4. Use a global default bucket, if allowed.